AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 South America $7.60 $38.00 $46.90 $299.60

-If you access from a region different from the connection location, standard inter-region communication charges will apply additionally.
+If accessing from a region different from the connection location, additional regular inter-region communication charges apply.

 AWS Pricing Structure

 A pricing structure has been introduced with GA.
-Here are several key points:
+There are several key points:

-• Hourly billing based on bandwidth and automatically assigned pricing tiers
+• Hourly billing based on bandwidth and automatically assigned pricing tier

 • Tiers range from 1 to 5 (Tier 5 being the most expensive)

-• Tiers are determined by the combination of source AWS region for VPC traffic and local AWS region for the Interconnect (generally Tier 1 when access and connection regions are the same)
+• Tier is determined by the combination of the source AWS region for VPC traffic and the local AWS region for the Interconnect (generally Tier 1 if access source and connection location are in the same region)

-• Only a single tier is assigned to an Interconnect, with higher tiers covering all routes of lower tiers
+• Only a single tier is assigned to one Interconnect, and higher tiers cover all routes of lower tiers

 • Billing starts when the Interconnect is created and continues hourly until it's deleted

-• If you're using AWS Cloud WAN, the tier is determined by the highest tier CNE in the topology, not the local region's core network edge (CNE)
+• If using AWS Cloud WAN, the tier is determined by the highest tier of CNE in the topology, not the local region's core edge network (CNE)

 500 Mbps Free Tier

 Personally, the most exciting part of the GA announcement is that starting in May, one 500 Mbps local Interconnect will be free in each region.
-This allows you to try out or use PoC-level validations or small-scale development environments without worrying about costs.
-It's a powerful incentive for those who want to try multi-cloud connections.
+This allows for cost-free testing of PoCs or small development environments.
+It's a powerful incentive for those wanting to try multi-cloud connections.

 SLA